Serious crash closes SH1 between Clarence and Kaikōura

 Emergency helicopters are responding to a serious crash between a truck and a ute that has closed State Highway 1between Clarence and Kaikōura.

 A police spokeswoman said emergency services were currently responding to the incident.
-Initial reports indicated there may be serious injuries.

 It is understood at least three rescue choppers are being sent the crash site.

-Police were called about 9.30am and are asking motorists to avoid the area.
+Police were called about 9.30am and have asked motorists to avoid the area.

 Steven Mann, senior travel information advisor of the Christchurch Transport Operations Centre, said the crash was located near Clarence Valley Rd, just north of Clarence itself.